Nestle February 18, 2021

 The main risk of Nestle is its tendency to beaucracy, complex structures and overhead.
 Nestle acts slower compared to smaller sized, leaner European companies as Müller Milch, Hipp or Krueger.
 Nestle gave up plenty of brands and products as these brands were passed by smaller more agile competitors.
 In developing countries Nestle profits from its superior know how, the transfer of products and brands in these markets.

-The big swiss R&D centers are successful in optimizing taxes but usually seem to act somewhere far away from reality.
+The big Nestlé R&D centers are successful in optimizing taxes but usually seem to act somewhere far away from reality.
 Successful new products were developed by coincidence only if at all.
 As a result Nestle has to buy in successful brands as Starbucks coffee to renew the portfoilio.
 Successful brands are very expensive.
 Some 14 years ago Nestle implemented an ERP program that pressed the whole company in very rigid unflexible structures.

-Some activist shareholders are pressing the company to increase profitability selling its Loreal(1) share.
+Some activist shareholders are pressing the company to increase profitability increasing margins further selling its Loreal(1) share.
 This initiative is not really helpful.
 It may press the management to look for short term profitability but does not help in the long run.
 The poeple keep their food preferences from their youth during lifetime.
 Thus it makes sense to develop brands for a long term success.

 All in all Nestle needs to find structures that allows to improve agility and flexibility and get rid of the big overhead.
 During the Maucher era in the 90ies Nestle was less centralized.
 The countries and divisions had plenty of room for decision.
 The group was directed by an informal Swiss expat network.